 The old town is characterized by long, low porticoes, which, if laid end to end, would have a length of around 12km.

-Other main attractions are Giotto’s 38 frescoes in the Scrovegni Chapel and the Ovetari Chapel in the Eremitani Church, which was decorated by Mantegna.
+Giotto’s 38 frescoes in the Scrovegni Chapel and the Ovetari Chapel in the Eremitani Church, which was decorated by Mantegna, are considered highlights.

 In the 15th century Padua became an important Renaissance centre in northern Italy.